apache/daffodil-vscode/DEVELOPMENT.md

 Type in `git clean -fdx`.
 Then run `yarn && yarn package && yarn test && echo "All good!"`.
 If issues persist, you may want to uninstall Node and reinstall it.
 If that doesn’t remedy the issue, you may have to create a fresh VM.

+## Development Specific

+### Dependency Licensing Information

+The extension has a pipeline for ensuring that `yarn` packages and other relevant dependencies are in compliance with accepted licenses.
+Licenses that are not compliant or don't have their licenses noted in the repository will be flagged in CI.

+Dependencies' licensing information is compiled under `./build/package`.
+Contents of the dependencies' LICENSE, NONOTICE, NOTICE files are to be appended to the corresponding file in following the existing licensing file's format.
+Refer to the prior appended entries as a guideline for the formatting.

+Developers may have to modify contents of the files under `./build/package` in events where dependencies may be affected, such as package updates, additions, etc.

 ## Building the Documentation